Check idle timeout

 # Review daemon logs

-kubectl logs -n architect -l app=architectd | grep <pod-name>
+kubectl logs -n architect -l app.kubernetes.io/name=architectd | grep <pod-name>

 The Architect Console also shows per-pod events, timings, and detailed debugging info.